Deformed Fokker-Planck equation: inhomogeneous medium with a position-dependent mass: Preliminaries

-with $A(x)$ the confining potential and $\Gamma/2 = D_0/\lambda_0^2$ the diffusion coefficient.
-The general solution of Eq. (\ref{eq:fokker-planck}) depends on the confining potential and the initial conditions.
-For long times $t\rightarrow \infty$, the solution of the FPE tends to the stationary distribution
+with $A(x)$ the confining potential and $\Gamma/2 = D_0/\lambda_0^2$ a parameter related to the diffusion mechanism.
+The general solution of Eq.~(\ref{eq:fokker-planck}) depends on the confining potential and the initial conditions.
+For long times ($t\rightarrow \infty$), the solution of the FPE tends to the stationary distribution

 where $C$ is the normalization constant.
-In some cases analytical solutions can be obtained.
+Analytical solutions are obtained for a few instances.
 We briefly review two typical cases \cite{Risken}.
-In absent of confining potential $A(x)=0$ (free particle case) with a Dirac delta centered in $x=0$ as the initial condition $P(x,t=0)=\delta(x)$, the probability distribution is simply the Gaussian one
+In absence of external forces $A(x)=0$ (free particle case) with the initial condition $P(x,t=0)=\delta(x)$, the probability distribution is a Gaussian